 2. Even Moderate Exposure to UV Rays Can Damage Your Eyes

 As you go about your life, various physical phenomena do damage your body and cells.
 One of the most substantial sources of damage is the UV light given off by the sun.
 Over time, sunlight damages your skin, eventually causing wrinkles and reduced elasticity.
 The same concept applies to your eyes.
 Eyes that are chronically exposed to UV light can develop macular degeneration, cataracts, and sunburn.
 Fortunately, protecting yourself from these problems is relatively simple.
 Just as you use sunscreen for your skin, wearing sunglasses can protect your eyes from cumulative damage.
-Because you are more likely to spend time outdoors or to encounter bright sunlight on vacation, it is important to bring your sun protection with you.
+Because you are more likely to spend time outdoors and encounter bright sunlight on vacation, allowing the sunglasses to take charge of your eye heath is always wiser.
+Navigate to this site to explore the options of UV sunglasses to cater to your active lifestyle.

 3. Prescription Sunglasses Protect the Skin Around Your Eyes